 The planning, implementation and execution of the various aspects involving the movement of cargo such as materials, services, information, shipping, documentation, scheduling, tracking and delivery is the main function of logistics..

-Supply Chain is the whole granddaddy process comprising of all aspects in a product cycle, for example from picking of the fruit at a farm in Point A to delivering the fruit to the shelf at a store in Point B using all of the above-mentioned industries..
+Supply Chain is the whole granddaddy process comprising of all aspects in a product cycle, from sourcing of raw materials, production, packaging, distribution till delivering the goods to the shelf using all of the above-mentioned industries, businesses and services..

 Supply chain involves a network of suppliers, transporters, warehouses, distribution centers, shipping lines, logistics services providers all working together from the creation and sale of a product till its delivery to you and me..

 Supply chain management is the management of all the supply chain activities in developing and running the supply chain as effectively and efficiently as possible..